RxLaboratory/Ramses/src-docs/docs/index.md

 All user interface components have been carefully crafted to be beautiful, but most of all to be **intuitive and practical**.
 Everything has to be clear, precise, and meaningful.

-Of course, there's this comprehensive documentation if you have any doubt..
+Of course, there's this comprehensive documentation if you have any doubt...

 ### ▹ And also...